GitHub Adoption Decision Tool

 What You Get

-A fixed research readout.
+A fixed adoption readout.

 The format stays fixed so you can compare repos quickly instead of wandering into open-ended analysis.